sligocki/sligocki.github.io/_posts/2023-02-27-skelet-1-halting-config.md

 ## Simpler Halting Config

-We can simply the config needed to reach halt a bit further to:
+We can simplify the config needed to reach halt a bit further to:

 $$ ... \;\; D C_1 \;\; w \;\; D \;\; x^c \;\; D C_2 \;\; x^b \;\; DC \;\; x^a \;\;\;\; < R $$